-Jyke Telmo and Sam Bell crossed the Bay from Alameda to Golden Gate Park on a cloudy Saturday morning, striding into the de Young Museum in full cosplay as Jotaro Kujo and Noriaki Kakyoin from the pair’s favorite manga, “JoJo’s Bizarre Adventure.”
-Their arrival set the tone for a show where fans are not just spectators but part of the spectacle.
+Jyke Telmo and Sam Bell crossed the Bay from Alameda to Golden Gate Park on Saturday morning, striding into the de Young Museum in full cosplay as Jotaro Kujo and Noriaki Kakyoin from their favorite manga, “JoJo’s Bizarre Adventure.”
+The arrival set the tone for a show where fans are not just spectators but part of the spectacle.

-Upon arriving at the museum’s ground floor the mood is more Pop Mart than museum, with dozens of Japanese vending machines.
-But inside the gallery, the exhibition tells a story of a global art form as pervasive as it is dynamic, through a timeline of styles and era-defining artists.
+At the entrance, the mood is more Pop Mart than museum, with dozens of Japanese vending machines.
+Inside the gallery, the exhibition tells the story of a dynamic global art form, traced through a timeline of styles and era-defining artists.

 The gallery walls have been transformed with sketches, comic-strips, murals, and digital art.
-The show assembles more than 600 original drawings — many of which are being displayed outside Japan for the first time.
+The show assembles more than 600 original drawings — many being displayed outside Japan for the first time.
 Visitors trace the medium’s evolution from early postwar creators through today’s digital platforms.

 For Telmo, who started reading manga at 10, seeing such a range on view in San Francisco felt both validating and overdue.